TeachmanLab/MT-Data-TETOffensiveStudy/README.md

     └── codebooks                # Codebooks
 ```

-Researchers can request access to files on this component by contacting the study PI (bat5x@virginia.edu).
+Researchers can request access to files on this component by contacting [Bethany Teachman][bethany-email].

 ### Public Component
 The Public Component contains a partial set of raw data tables (i.e., those obtained from the calm database using the instructions outlined in the Private Component section above that did not need redaction), redacted tables (from 3_redact_data.R), and intermediately clean tables for both TET and GIDI on the TET OSF project, and just GIDI on the GIDI OSF project (from 4_clean_data.R).
 It also contains the 2 GIDI-UP data tables required for cleaning.
 The structure of a version's ZIP file is below.